-Deanna is a special counsel in our Planning & Environment group specialising in the area of Indigenous law and local government.
+Deanna specialises in the area of Indigenous law and local government.
 For over 20 years she has worked in the native title jurisdiction in both Western Australia and Queensland.
 In addition to practising as a lawyer, Deanna has experience as a manager with the National Native Title Tribunal, as a native title advisor to the Government of Western Australia and as the native title group representative for Queensland local governments, through the Local Government Association of Queensland.

 Over the last 10 years, Deanna has represented both applicants and a variety of respondent parties involved in Federal Court native title proceedings.
 In addition she has provided advice and assistance to a range of corporations, local government and developers with tenure dealings, the negotiation of Indigenous Land Use Agreements and Aboriginal cultural heritage compliance.